openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

 **Pre-Conditions:** None.

-This use cases describes the scenario of starting a flow.
+This example describes the scenario of starting a flow.
 Once the user starts a flow the following steps are processed:

 1. Client starts a flow using flow repository's REST API
 2. `Flow Repository` sets the flow's `status` to `starting` and raises the event `flow.starting`